nathimel/rdsg/README.md

     Run one or more trials of an evolutionary dynamics simulation on a sim-max game, and save the resulting (rate, distortion) points to a csv.

+    - This script will also generate and save hypothetical variants of the emergent systems for comparison.

 2. Estimate Pareto frontier

     `python3 src/curve.py`

     Estimate the Pareto frontier for sim-max languages balancing simplicity/informativeness trade-off, which is a Rate-Distortion curve computed by the Blahut-Arimoto algorithm.

-3. Explore the trade-off space
+3. (Optional) Explore the trade-off space

     `python3 src/explore.py`

-    Use a geneteic algororithm to explore the space of possible sim-max languages.
+    Use a genetic algorithm to explore the space of possible sim-max languages.

+    - This step is optional in the sense hypothetically possible languages are already generated from the emergent systems.
+It shows, unlike the emergent variants, that simple, uninformative systems are a very high-density region of the space of possible systems.
+The emergent variants explore more regions of the space.

 4. Get a basic plot

     `python3 src/plot.py`

     Produce a basic plot of the emergent and explored systems compared to the Pareto frontier of optimal solutions.

-    Code for the more detailed plots from the paper can be found in [notebooks](src/notebooks/).
+    Code for the more detailed plots from the paper can be found in [notebooks/paper_figures.ipynb](src/notebooks/paper_figures.ipynb).